 From what I’ve seen, financing options shrink quickly when title status changes.

-What I Watch Out for Even With a Blue Title
+What to Watch Out for Even With a Blue Title

 - Uneven panel gaps